HOME APPETIZER ASIAN BREAD CHICKEN DESSERT ITALIAN MEXICAN SALAD SEAFOOD SOUP SOY BEANS VEGETABLE INDEX

 8. After 5 to 6 minutes if the water is almost evaporated, you added just right amount of water.
 If not, remove the lid and let the water evaporate.
 If there are too much water, drain.
 Add 1/2 tablespoon oil and fry for one minute.
 Serve immediately.

-This pot sticker recipe is from "The Art of Chinese Tea Lunch" (Hardcover) by Ellen Leong Blonder.
-She provides 60 recipes, from Pork and Chinese Chive Dumplings to Salt-Fried Prawns, along with sweets and condiments, all illustrated by her own lovely watercolors.
+This recipe is from "Dim Sum: The Art of Chinese Tea Lunch" by Ellen Leong Blonder.
+She provides 60 recipes, from siu mai to egg custard tarts, all illustrated by her own lovely watercolors.
+Every recipe I have tried turned out successful.